-You should have your surgeon's permission before driving.
 Without this, your insurance cover may not be valid (always check with your insurance company to be safe).

-If traveling as a passenger, put a bin liner on the car seat to help you slide easily and make sure the seat is as far back as possible and in the highest position.
-Remember to remove the bin liner once you are settled in your seat.
+Put a bin liner on the car seat to help you slide easily and make sure the seat is as far back as possible and in the highest position

-- Turn your back towards the car - Hold on to the door frame and not the door, as it may close on you - Bend and carefully sit on the edge of the seat, keeping the operated leg out in front, with a straight knee - Using your hand and non-operated leg, push your bottom as far back on the seat as possible - Slowly lift your feet one at a time into the car foot well.
+- Turn your back towards the car. - Hold on to the door frame and not the door, as it may close on you. - Bend and carefully sit on the edge of the seat, keeping the operated leg out in front. - Using your hand and non-operated leg, push your bottom as far back on the seat as possible. - Slowly lift your feet one at a time into the car foot well.
 Avoid over bending and twisting.